 Automatic tuning in SQL Server 2017, notifies you whenever a potential performance issue is detected, and lets you apply corrective actions, or lets the Database Engine automatically fix performance problems.
 Automatic tuning in SQL Server 2017 enables you to identify and fix performance issues caused by SQL plan choice regressions.

 What is plan choice regression?

 SQL Server Database Engine may use different SQL plans to execute the Transact-SQL queries.
-Query plans depend on the statistics, indexes, and other factors, so the optimal plan that should be used to execute some Transact-SQL query might be changed over time.
-In some cases, new plan might not be better than the previous one, and this might cause a performance regression.
+Query plans depend on the statistics, indexes, and other factors.
+The optimal plan that should be used to execute some Transact-SQL query might be changed over time.
+In some cases, the new plan might not be better than the previous one, and this might cause a performance regression.

 In order to prevent unexpected performance issues, users must periodically monitor system and look for the queries that regressed.
 If any plan regressed, user should find some